Cost Management Strategies

 - Health Care Reform penalties and taxes

-- Possible Solution: It's possible to design a benefit program that avoids having to pay a Free Rider Penalty, or trigger the Cadillac Tax.
+- Possible Solution: It is possible to design a benefit program that avoids having to pay a Free Rider Penalty or trigger the Cadillac Tax.
 The employer will want to review plan design, eligibility, and contribution strategies that could help insulate the employer from having these cost drivers impact its benefits program.
-We would be happy to schedule a one-on-one meeting to help you perform a more in depth analysis.

 - New Health Care Reform eligibility requirements and benefit mandates